Welcome to Region 17 Coaches Corner

 AYSO Region 17 Coaches Matrix

-3. All Coaches in AYSO Region 17 need to be age specific coach certified for the age group they are coaching (higher level of certification for lower age groups is allowed).
+3. All Coaches in AYSO Region 17 need to be age appropriate coach certified for the age group they are coaching

 AYSO Online Coaches Courses

 AYSO has several courses that you can take online to get your certifications.
 These courses are fun and easy, but they do have tests at the end of them.
 If you take a course and fail the test at the end, you will need to take the entire course over and test at the end until you pass to get credit.
 All courses should not take you more than an hour to complete.
 Below is the link to log in and start taking your courses.
-You will need your AYSO ID number to take the course, so registering online is a must.
-There are 3 Coach courses (Safe Haven for Coaches, U8 and U10 Coach) that are very good to take.
-They will get you certified in those divisions as needed.
-It is highly recommended that you take the stand up class at the fields when they are offered as a hands-on class will give you much more than an online one.
+You will need your Blue Sombrero username and password to login.
+It is highly recommended that you take the in-person class at the fields when they are offered as a hands-on class will give you much more than an online one.

 Courses available online

 AYSO's Safe Haven